bholt7/readMegenerator/README.md

-# README Generator
+# Team Generator

   ## Description:
-  This project is a homework assignment to create a readme using the command line
+  This is a homework assignment that generates an html document based on node js input

   ## Table of Contents
   * [Installation](#Installation)